RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 Cyclists and motorized bikes todd the sidewalk.
 What was unsafe okor people at Football game is now sags for me.

 Bikes and motorized bikes blanket the sidewalk.
 Bikers are afraid to ride in the streets because

-### Managing the Language Barrier

-Google Translate rocks.
-[Google Translate in China">

 ### History
 30 years ago, Shenzhen was a 300,000-person fishing village.
 Today, Shenzhen is a modern city of skyscrapers and 15 million people.